Building WordPress Websites With Artisteer

 READ MORE :

 I think the obvious answer is not very likely at all.
-So the next step is to employ a web developer to convert the designer’s imaginative and creative design into a theme that will work on a new WordPress site and grow easily as the site becomes more populated with articles, dynamic instructiveness, and general advance.
+So, the next step is to employ a web developer to convert the designer’s imaginative and creative design into a theme that will work on a new WordPress site and grow easily as the area becomes more populated with articles, dynamic instructiveness, and general advances.
 Of course, all this extra labor made available at the website designer’s business begins to add overheads that are not practical when trying to compete in the website design market.
-A $1500 project suddenly looks like a $3000-$10,000 project just to cover the massive increase in overheads that arise from carrying all these extra staffs.
+A $1500 project suddenly looks like a $3000-$10,000 project to cover the massive overhead increase from carrying all these extra staff.

-Luckily there are programs on the market that can almost entirely remove one of these steps.
-I say almost as there are caveats, and they are important.
-Artisteer produces software with a great drag and drops UI, which allows anyone with a modicum of experience using a computer to create fully working templates/themes for a number of the more popular CMS packages.
+Luckily, programs on the market can almost entirely remove one of these steps.
+I say nearly as if there are caveats, and they are important.
+Artisteer produces software with a great drag-and-drop UI, which allows anyone with a modicum of experience using a computer to create fully working templates/themes for several of the more popular CMS packages.

-For the WordPress CMS, having spent quite some time with the graphic designer getting the basic layout of the site designed, it is an easy task to translate what the designer has created into a fully functioning but basic WordPress theme.
+For the WordPress CMS, having spent quite some time with the graphic designer getting the site’s basic layout, it is easy to translate what the designer has created into a fully functioning but basic WordPress theme.
 Themes that have 70 -90 widget positions or, in the case of Rocket Themes, an almost infinite number of widget areas due to the use of the Gantry framework.
-These Artisteer created themes for WordPress will always include sidebars and widget areas but are not always terribly adaptable to the current theming in the top professional theming houses such as YooTheemes, Woothemes, etc. RocketThemes, whose templates are fantastic but fairly pricey.
+These Artisteer-created themes for WordPress will always include sidebars and widget areas but are not always terribly adaptable to the current theming in the top professional theming houses such as YooTheemes, Woothemes, etc. RocketThemes, whose templates are fantastic but fairly pricey.

 The TT add-on only works with the WordPress themes produced by Artisteer.
-However, it does add some great extra functionality to the theme that is missing from the original Artisteer product.
-For example, the header image and WordPress site title and tag line are not easily manipulated in Artisteer.
-Using the TT add-on makes it possible to add widget areas in the header, change the Site Tite and tag line to a clickable image, and many other multi-sidebar additions that make templating/theming in WordPress so much easier.
+However, it adds great functionality to the music missing from the original Artisteer product.
+For example, the header image Wor,dPress site title, and tagline are not easily manipulated in Artisteer.
+Using the TT add-on makes it possible to add widget areas in the header, change the Site Tite and saying to a clickable image, and many other multi-sidebar additions that simplify templating/theming in WordPress.

 Share